 Source to Sink Systems Masterclass

-The course currently consists of 4 half day online sessions with roughly 25% theoretical lectures, 25% case studies and 50% exercises, a mixture that maximises the learning of key points and the online engagement of the delegates.
+This source to sink training course currently consists of 3-days sessions with roughly 25% theoretical lectures, 25% case studies and 50% exercises, a mixture that maximises the learning of key points and the online engagement of the delegates.
 It moves from sedimentological principles to study the influence of tectonics, topography, climate, provenance and drainage on the ‘quartz factory’ that controls the formation of high-quality clastic reservoirs.
 Particular emphasis is given in the lectures, case studies and exercises to the development of economic reservoir thicknesses and quality in deepwater settings.
 It is demonstrated that nearly all major deepwater clastic discoveries in recent years have a favourable ‘source to sink’ model to support them, while most failures do not.
 Case studies and exercises are taken from around the world to demonstrate these points and the course is therefore relevant to those exploring clastic reservoirs in all regions.

 Key Learning Objectives